 And that’s not all!

 My writing workshops–Wulf Moon’s SUPER SECRETS–won Critters Best Writers’ Workshop of 2019, and again in 2020!
 My online book of writing tips by the name–you guessed it, Wulf Moon’s SUPER SECRETS–won Critters Best Writers’ Resource of 2020 as well.
 I was invited to teach my Super Secrets as master workshops last year at Fyrecon and Fyrelite, and they sold out over and over again.
 I am thrilled so many writers have benefited from my teachings, saving them many years of trial and error in the school of hard knocks.
 The proof?
-Three from my Super Secrets Workshop will be at the Writers of the Future Gala this year, accepting their rewards.
+Three from my Super Secrets Workshop will be at the prestigious international talent search Writers of the Future Gala this year, accepting their rewards.
 One of my editing clients will be there as well.
 And many of my students have gotten their first sales and are even well on their way to their own professional writing careers.
 This makes me most happy.